avaframe/AvaFrame/docs/moduleAna1Tests.rst

 Energy line test
 ==================
-The Energy line test compares the results of the DFA simulation to the geometrical solution that is related to the total energy of the system.
+The Energy line test compares the results of the DFA simulation to a geometrical solution that is related to the total energy of the system.
 Solely considering coulomb friction this solution is motivated by the first principle of energy conservation along a simplified topography.
 Here friction force only depends on the slope angle.
-The analytical run-out is the intersection of the path profile with the so-called alpha line defined by the friction angle.
+The analytical run-out is the intersection of the path profile with the alpha line defined by the friction angle.
-It is also possible to extract from this alpha line information about the flow mass averaged velocity at any time or position along the path profile.
+From the alpha line it is also possible to extract information about the flow mass averaged velocity at any time or position along the path profile.

 Theory
 -------
-Applying the energy conservation law to a material bloc flowing down a slope and obeying to Coulomb friction and this between two infinitesimally close time steps reads:
+Applying the energy conservation law to a material block flowing down a slope with Coulomb friction and this between two infinitesimally close time steps reads:

 .. math::